capaj/faktorio/readme.md

 - Node.js 22+
 - pnpm
+- Optionally
   - turso DB on your turso cloud account
+  - google client ID for google login
+  - mailjet API key for sending emails

 You need to have turso DB setup.
 You only need google client ID for google login.
 Mailjet you only need if you want to send emails.